Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 \subsection{Rapidly-exploring Random Trees}

-To find edges between different nominal trajectories, we use the \rrtstar{} \cite{karaman2010incremental} algorithm to find paths from a waypoint on one trajectory to multiple destination points (i.e., reference trajectories of other sub-teams, in our method).
-As a optimal path planning algorithm, \rrtstar{} returns the shortest paths between an initial location and points in the free configuration space, organized as a tree.
-We assume that the generated paths can be travelled in both directions (this is used later in our analysis).
-Key functions from \rrtstar{} that are also used during constructions of the checkpoint graph are \begin{description} \item[$\texttt{Cost}(v)$] This function assigns a non-negative cost (total travel distance in our application) to the unique path from the initial position to $v$ . \item[$\texttt{Parent}(v)$] This is a function that maps the vertex $v$ to $v'\in V$ such that $(v',v)\in E$. \end{description}
+To find edges between different nominal trajectories, we use the \rrtstar{}~\cite{karaman2010incremental} algorithm to find paths from a waypoint on one trajectory to multiple destination points (i.e., reference trajectories of other sub-teams, in our method).
+As an optimal path planning algorithm, \rrtstar{} returns the shortest paths between an initial location and points in the free configuration space, organized as a tree.
+We assume that the generated paths can be traveled in both directions (this is used later in our analysis).
+Key function from \rrtstar{} is used during the construction of the checkpoint graph, specifically \begin{description} \item[$\texttt{Cost}(v)$] This function returns a total travel distance to the unique path from the initial position to $v$. \end{description}

-Our objective here is to ascertain the existence of feasible paths instead of optimize specific tasks.
-While the ADMM based solver \Cref{sec:ADMM-planning} presented earlier offers a broader range of constraint handling, RRT*'s efficient exploration of the solution space, coupled with its ability to incorporate obstacle constraints, makes it a fitting choice for building the checkpoint graph.
+Our objective here is to ascertain the existence of feasible paths instead of optimizing specific tasks.
+While the ADMM-based solver \cref{sec:ADMM-planning} presented earlier offers a broader range of constraint handling, RRT*'s efficient exploration of the solution space, coupled with its ability to incorporate obstacle constraints, makes it a fitting choice for building the checkpoint graph.